Skip to Content

 At AXA PPP healthcare we try to make claiming as simple as possible.

-First, download the claim form:Travel claim form Alternatively, you can request a paper claim form from the AXA PPP healthcare Travel Claims helpline.
-To do so, call 0345 602 0303.
+Upon your return to the UK, download the claim form:Travel claim form Alternatively, you can request a paper claim form from the AXA PPP healthcare Travel Claims helpline.
+To do so, call 0345 602 0303 and choose option 2.

 Complete the claim form in full and submit within 31 days of your return to the UK (unless this is not reasonably possible).

 • Ensure all the necessary information is enclosed relevant to your claim.

 • Include the original accounts or bills and receipt of payment and proof of travel, such as a booking invoice or airline tickets.

 If we don’t receive these with your form, your claim could be delayed.